umr-ds/NOREC4DNA/README.md

 + Installing the dependencies:
     - depending on your distro you might need to manually install `LLVM` as well as `gcc` and `build-essential`
     - ```pip3 install -r requirements.txt```
+    - if a packages fails to install, it might be required to install the python3-dev packages using apt

 + Install NOREC4DNA:
     - ```python3 setup.py install```

+**If you plan to build NOREC4DNA from source under Windows we recommend using Anaconda!**

 ---